HarryHighPants/volleysync/README.md

 ### Installing

 1. Fork this repository and clone it to your local machine.
 2. Run `npm install`
 3. Modify the `webScraper.js` file to fetch the information from your team's website.
 Update the URL and HTML parsing.
 4. Follow the instructions [here](https://github.com/googleapis/google-api-nodejs-client#service-account-credentials)  to set up your Google Calendar API credentials and download the `credentials.json` file.
 5. Rename the `credentials.json` file to `service_account_key.json` and place it in the root directory of the project.
 6. Modify the `calendar.js` file to format the event with your custom scraped data.
 7. To run the local repo you can use `npm start`

 ### Usage

 1. The Docker image will be built whenever you create a release for your repo
 2. It's currently setup to build for servers running `arm64` but you can customise that in the `Dockerfile` and Github Action files
 3. Run the Docker container using `docker run -d --name volleysync-container ghcr.io/your-github-user/your-forked-repo`
+4. Move your service account key into the Container using docker cp: `docker cp service_account_key.json your-docker-container-name:/app/service_account_key.json`
-4. The script will run every hour and create events on your Google Calendar for any upcoming sporting events.
+5. The script will run every hour and create events on your Google Calendar for any upcoming sporting events.

 ### Calendar Settings